 Yet even more so because the internet is supposed to be the province of The Dweeb.
 It was supposed to be that kingdom in which he ruled supreme over the cool popular guy which was the subject of his nightmares during adolescence.
 Make no mistake – this dynamic is right at the core of the Trump vs Media feud.
 Trump is the star Quarterback, the leather jacket wearing, cigarette smoking ruffian; the boisterous kid with boyish good looks and the big mouth – pick your stereotype.
 He always got the girl, did and said as he pleased, and had the whole school, from the student body to the principal, under his spell.

 The stereotypical Dweeb, which were most of the other students, hated the Cool Kid.
-The Dweeb wondered what the girls saw in a brute like the Cool Kid and wondered why no one else would put him in his place, all the while avoiding making eye contact when passing by him in the hall so as to avoid becoming the subject of his next public ridicule.
+The Dweeb wondered what the girls saw in a brute like the Cool Kid and wondered why no one else would put him in his place, all the while avoiding making eye contact when passing by him in the hall so as to avoid becoming the subject of his next public bullying session.

 For the shitlibs who pack the offices of America’s mainstream media outlets, this dynamic that they thought had been extinguished by the sound of Pomp and Circumstance is rearing its head again as Trump metaphorically gives them wedgies before stuffing them into their lockers on a regular basis.